Last updated: March 12, 2026

 Pros & Cons

-• Cons: It is unreliable without mandatory confirmation from high Volume.
-Due to its long body, the required Stop Loss distance can sometimes be wide, demanding strict position sizing to manage capital risk.
+• Cons: Due to the large body, the Stop Loss distance can be wide, requiring careful position sizing.

 3.6.
 Hanging Man Candlestick Pattern